wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-dotnet-get-started.md

 An Azure cloud service is the environment the application will run in.

-1. In your browser, open the [Azure portal](http://manage.windowsazure.com).
+1. In your browser, open the [Azure Management Portal](http://manage.windowsazure.cn).

 2. Click **New > Compute > Cloud Service > Quick Create**.